Internectio/Locuscraft/README.md

 ####Tasks

 All tasks require the completion of some sort of work on the part of the user.
-Tasks come in two forms: community tasks and personal tasks.
+Tasks come in two forms: community tasks and goals.

-*Community Tasks*
+#####Community Tasks

-Community tasks are have a few similarities to posts.
+Community tasks have a few similarities to posts.
 Like posts community tasks are always associated with a specific entry/interest.
-They also have their own feed on the activity feed like posts.
+They also have their own feed on the activity feed like posts, and will be sortable/filterable.

 They are different from posts in that they contribute to other users of Locuscraft, rather than to the entertainment or knowledge of the individual.
 You could call this the "build" part of the Locuscraft motto.
 To compensate users for completing tasks and doing their part, community points are awarded to the user.